astsu777/dotfiles/README.md

 I mainly use *DWM* as my window manager, but all my workstations have *JWM* installed as well.
 The configuration file for *JWM* (*jwmrc*) is very minimalist: a dark theme and a simple menu to launch a terminal emulator, a Web browser and *DMenu*.
 This environment can be used as a failsafe GUI when the others are not working well enough (or for a very old machine where system resources are too limited).

+## Links
+*Links* is a text Web browser to run inside a terminal emulator.
+It can be very useful to read certain Web pages by only getting the text and not all the JavaScript, CSS, etc...
+It is very useful to be combined with a RSS reader such as *newsboat* for example.
+The custom config files stored in *links/* contains some customization but it stays very close to the defaults of the program.

 ## Shell/Prompt
 The folder *shellconfig* contains all the config files used to customize my shell and my command prompt.
 It is modular: this means that both *Bash* and *ZSH* configurations are split between different files so it is common in both shells.
 I use *ZSH* on my workstations and *Bash* on all my servers and sometimes workstations: both are using the same dotfiles.